John Fass: Harbor Press

 In 1925 Fass left the Rudge shop to create his own printing house with a Rudge co-worker, Roland Wood and wife Elizabeth Wood.
 That same year they founded the Harbor Press in a small shop in midtown Manhattan.
 The press specialized in creating fine-edition books, with Fass focusing on the design, and Roland Wood usually doing the printing.

 The Harbor Press quickly established a reputation for producing beautifully crafted books.
 Fass and Wood produced limited editions of works by leading American writers such as Robert Frost and William Faulkner, signed by the writers.

 George Macy, the publisher of the Limited Editions Club, soon noticed Fass' talents.
-From 1925 into the 1940s, John designed most of the books published by John Macy.
+From 1925 into the 1940s, John designed most of the books published by Macy.
 In addition, the Harbor Press designed and printed works for New York's most influential bibliophiles: the members of the Grolier Club and members of the Typophiles.

 Books printed at Fass' Harbor Press include: